wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 (gdb)
 ```

-Many other formats can be printed including *c*har, *b*yte and *w*ord among others.
+Many other formats can be printed including (c)har (d)ecimal and (t)binary among others.
 For more information on this, enter `help x` from the GDB REPL.

 We can clearly see our first command line argument here, "test" followed by some environment variables.

 The remainder of the application prints the first 4 characters of the string pointed to by the address in `ecx`, then exits gracefully.
+The parenthesis around the register indicates we are interested in examining the address pointed to by the register and not the value of the register itself.
+From the GDB REPL, when referencing registers, you may have noticed that they are referenced with a dollar sign (`$`) instead of the percentage sign (`$`) used in our assembly code.
+This is a small but important difference to note.

 To run the app to completion enter `continue` or just `c`.

 We will see the command line argument printed out followed by the app exiting as below.